RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1 Scratch 2.0/04 Fruit Machine/FruitMachine.md

 1. Create a new variable by clicking Variables and Make a variable.
 Call it stopped and make it for all sprites, then uncheck the box next to it so it doesn’t display on the stage.
 2. Set stopped to 1 when someone clicks on the image using when sprite1clicked and set stopped to 0 making sure to change the value from 0 to 1.
 3. Now we need to make the image stop changing when the variable stopped equals 1.
-Click Control and change the forever loop to a forever if and use a new equals operator to check if stopped equals 0
+Click Control and change the forever loop to be a forever with an if block inside it.
+Use a new equals operator to check if stopped equals 0
 4. Finally, add a set sprite1stopped to 0 underneath the when flag clicked

 ###Test Your Project